Water Damaged Rugs… What to do when your rugs get wet

-Rugs can be valuable to people in many different ways – perhaps it is a very expensive rug, or it has been in the family for over 30 years.
-After a water damage, some of our clients panic and end up doing the wrong things to try and save it.
-When a rug becomes wet, depending on the fibre and style of the rug you could end up causing more damage than if you left it to the professionals.
+Rugs are valuable to people in different ways, they can be an expensive rugs, or it could be a rug that has been in the family for a long time.
+After rugs gain water damage and become wet, many of our clients begin to worry and try to fix the problem themselves.
+Depending on the fibre and style of the rug you could end up causing more damage than if you left it to professionals.

-With tufted rugs, the latex backing can begin to delaminate if they have been water damage.
+- Tufted rugs with latex backings can begin to delaminate if they have had water damage.
 The primary backing comes away from the secondary backing causing a rippling effect.
-Again, leave the rug laying flat until you are able to take it to a professional.
+Again, leave the rug laying flat until you can take it to a professional.

 The key to preventing as much damage as possible is to get your rug dry as quickly as possible.
 At AllAces Cleaning & Restoration, we have a professional rug cleaning facility with a specialised drying room.
 This facility allows us to speed dry the rugs, either using fans or heat drying equipment.
 Give us a call today on 1800 00 1010 to find out more about our rug cleaning service.